jeanguyomarch/eovim/README.md

 [![Build Status](https://travis-ci.org/jeanguyomarch/eovim.svg?branch=master)](https://travis-ci.org/jeanguyomarch/eovim)
 [![Coverity Scan Build](https://scan.coverity.com/projects/13836/badge.svg)](https://scan.coverity.com/projects/13836)

-Eovim is still at an alpha stage.
-However, it should be possible to use it for developping daily, as most of the Neovim interfaces have been implemented.
+Eovim is still in development, but it is stable enough to be used for your daily programming.

 # Screenshots